sidward14/gan-lab/README.md

   $ python data_config.py [dataset] [dataset_dir] [--optional_kwargs]
   $ python train.py
   ~~~
+The model will be saved into the "./gan_zoo/models" directory by default.

 If you would like to see a list of what each argument does, run '$ python config.py [model] -h' or '$ python data_config.py [dataset] [dataset_dir] -h' on the command-line.

 __NOTE__: Make sure that all images you would like to use in your model are located directly inside the _dataset_dir_ parent directory before running [data_config.py](./gan_zoo/data_config.py).
 Any images within subdirectories of _dataset_dir_ (except for the subdirectories named "train" or "valid" that get created when you run [data_config.py](./gan_zoo/data_config.py)) will not be used when training your model.